-The COVID-19 vaccine is now available, and we are working closely with the Scottish Government and NHS Greater Glasgow and Clyde to plan for delivery of the vaccine in line with national guidance.
+The COVID-19 vaccine is now available, and we are working closely with the Scottish Government, NHS Greater Glasgow and Clyde and Renfrewshire Council to deliver of the vaccine in line with national guidance.

-To keep up-to-date with developments, visit NHS Inform.
+To keep up-to-date with developments on the vaccination rollout, visit NHS Inform.

 Who will be offered the COVID-19 vaccine first?